bulwark-crypto/Bulwark-KB/docs/FAQs/Masternode-FAQ.md

 ##### Q: How many coins for a Masternode, and how do I set one up?

 A: You will need a total of 5000 BWK.
-Follow this Guide to set one up: https://github.com/bulwark-crypto/Bulwark-MN-Install
+Follow this Guide to set one up:[Bulwark MN Install](https://github.com/bulwark-crypto/Bulwark-MN-Install)

 ##### Q: What is a shared Masternode, and how do I get in one?